In a pandemic-caused first, U.S. Supreme Court hears cases by teleconference

 The coronavirus has proven to be particularly dangerous in elderly people, especially those with underlying medical issues.
 Three of the nine justices are over age 70: Ginsburg (87), Stephen Breyer (81) and Thomas (71).

-(For a graphic on major cases before the Supreme Court, click here)
+[For a graphic on major cases before the Supreme Court, click tmsnrt.rs/2mZn6MJ ]

 Reporting by Lawrence Hurley in Washington and Andrew Chung in New York; Editing by Will Dunham